-You also agree to
+You also agree to:

-- 1. ensure that the Machine is free of any legal obligations or restrictions that prevent its exchange; - 2. obtain authorization from the owner to have IBM or your reseller service a Machine that you do not own; and - 3. where applicable, before service is provided: - a. follow the problem determination, problem analysis, and service request procedures that IBM or your reseller provides; - b. secure all programs, data, and funds contained in a Machine; - c. provide IBM or your reseller with sufficient, free, and safe access to your facilities to permit them to fulfill their obligations; and - d. inform IBM or your reseller of changes in a Machine's location.
+- 1. ensure that the Machine is free of any legal obligations or restrictions that prevent its exchange; - 2. obtain authorization from the owner to have IBM or your reseller service a Machine that you do not own; and - 3. where applicable, before service is provided: - a. follow the service request procedures that IBM or your reseller provides; - b. backup or secure all programs, data, and funds contained in the Machine; - c. provide IBM or your reseller with sufficient, free, and safe access to your facilities to permit IBM to fulfill its obligations; and - d. inform IBM or your reseller of changes in the Machine's location. - 4. (a) ensure all information about identified or identifiable individuals (Personal Data) is deleted from the Machine (to the extent technically possible), (b) allow IBM, your reseller or an IBM supplier to process on your behalf any remaining Personal Data as IBM or your reseller considers necessary to fulfill its obligations under this Statement of Limited Warranty (which may include shipping the Machine for such processing to other IBM service locations around the world), and (c) ensure that such processing complies with any laws applicable to such Personal Data.